 Make an entry list along with your passport pages to show that each time you go back to China, Macau, and Hong Kong is within 30 days in these four years. (dates and entry stamps are required.)

-Hong Kong and Macao applicants must download the “Hong Kong or Macao Resident Confirmation Document” and the “Residence Declaration Form for Hong Kong and Macao Residents”.
+Hong Kong and Macau applicants must download the “Hong Kong or Macau Resident Confirmation Document” and the “Residence Declaration Form for Hong Kong and Macau Residents”.
 Signatures must be in Chinese.
 Please refer to the links to download the necessary documents: 香港或澳門居民身分確認書.pdf 、 香港澳門居民申請居留定居申報書.pdf

-Hong Kong and Macao applicants who were born in Mainland China must upload one of the following documents:
+Hong Kong and Macau applicants who were born in Mainland China must upload one of the following documents:

 - A certificate of non-household registration in Mainland China verified by the Straits Exchange Foundation (SEF).